apache/buildstream/CONTRIBUTING.rst

 and use the integration cli helper.

-You should first aim to write tests that exercise your changes from the cli.
-This is so that the testing is end-to-end, and the changes are guaranteed to work for the end-user.
-The cli is considered stable, and so tests written in terms of it are unlikely to require updating as the internals of the software change over time.
+You must test your changes in an end-to-end fashion.
+Consider the first end to be the appropriate user interface, and the other end to be the change you have made.

+The aim for our tests is to make assertions about how you impact and define the outward user experience.
+You should be able to exercise all code paths via the user interface, just as one can test the strength of rivets by sailing dozens of ocean liners.
+Keep in mind that your ocean liners could be sailing properly *because* of a malfunctioning rivet.
+End-to-end testing will warn you that fixing the rivet will sink the ships.

+The primary user interface is the cli, so that should be the first target 'end' for testing.
+Most of the value of BuildStream comes from what you can achieve with the cli.

+We also have what we call a *"Public API Surface"*, as previously mentioned in :ref:`contributing_documenting_symbols`.
+You should consider this a secondary target.
+This is mainly for advanced users to implement their plugins against.

+Note that both of these targets for testing are guaranteed to continue working in the same way across versions.
+This means that tests written in terms of them will be robust to large changes to the code.
+This important property means that BuildStream developers can make large refactorings without needing to rewrite fragile tests.

+Another user to consider is the BuildStream developer, therefore internal API surfaces are also targets for testing.
+For example the YAML loading code, and the CasCache.
+Remember that these surfaces are still just a means to the end of providing value through the cli and the *"Public API Surface"*.

-It may be impractical to sufficiently examine some changes this way.
-For example, the number of cases to test and the running time of each test may be too high.
-It may also be difficult to contrive circumstances to cover every line of the change.
-If this is the case, next you can consider also writing unit tests that work more directly on the changes.
+It may be impractical to sufficiently examine some changes in an end-to-end fashion.
+The number of cases to test, and the running time of each test, may be too high.
+Such typically low-level things, e.g. parsers, may also be tested with unit tests; alongside the mandatory end-to-end tests.

-It is important to write unit tests in such a way that they do not break due to changes unrelated to what they are meant to test.
+It is important to write unit tests that are not fragile, i.e. in such a way that they do not break due to changes unrelated to what they are meant to test.
 For example, if the test relies on a lot of BuildStream internals, a large refactoring will likely require the test to be rewritten.
 Pure functions that only rely on the Python Standard Library are excellent candidates for unit testing.

+Unit tests only make it easier to implement things correctly, end-to-end tests make it easier to implement the right thing.

 Measuring performance